kaorahi/patched-historical-atlas/README.md

 * Support mouse drag on the year bar.
 * Enable bookmarking of the "current view" on your browser.
-* Add keyboard shortcuts for forward/backward animations etc.
+* Add keyboard shortcuts for forward/backward animations, opening Wikipedia, etc.
 * Add period bars for regions and persons.
+* Center the tapped point on a tablets.

 ## Usage